-Guardianship and conservatorship are approaches to ensuring that a person who is incapacitated is cared for.
-When a person is incapacitated, a guardian can be appointed to ensure that individual’s personal and day-to-day needs are met.
-A conservator can be appointed to manage the incapacitated individual’s property and financial affairs.
+Conservatorship is an approach to ensuring that a person who is incapacitated is cared for.
+When a person is incapacitated, a conservator can be appointed to ensure that individual’s personal and day-to-day needs are met.
+A conservator can also be vested with responsibility to manage the incapacitated individual’s property and financial affairs.

-The Schomer Law Group understands the laws related to guardianship and conservatorship and can provide assistance in helping to ensure your family can avoid either.
+The Schomer Law Group understands the laws related to conservatorship and can provide assistance in helping to ensure your family can avoid this legal relationship.
 If incapacity has already occurred and there are no plans in place to manage assets or make medical decisions, our attorneys can also help you get the necessary legal process taken care of so you can begin overseeing your loved one’s affairs.
 Give us a call to find out how we can assist you and to get answers to questions including:

-- How can a Los Angeles guardianship lawyer help you?
+- How can a Los Angeles conservatorship lawyer help you?

 - Creating a living trust, transferring assets into it, and naming a backup trustee who can take over the management of your money and property in case of incapacity.